 Taylor states, “I first used a corrective toner, then the color melt method to break up any harsh lines from the regrowth.
 I applied three separate colors and melted them to get dimension and create contrast.”

 Seiffert’s best advice is to know its maintenance.
-“Typically, a look like this is a double process which is a bleach out followed by a color.
+“Typically, a look like this is a double process which is a bleach out followed by a color, starting at the top of the head.
 Use a Davines-recommended shampoo and conditioner with an added weekly treatment.
 Hair color like this is an investment as is taking care of it.”

 This classic rose gold hair color was created by hairstylist and salon owner Tina Thao Ta of Garden Grove, CA.